Manuel Locatelli: Sassuolo

-Loan to Juventus
+Juventus

 On 18 August 2021, Juventus announced the signing of Locatelli on an initial two-year loan, with Juventus holding an obligation to then purchase the player for €25 million payable over three years plus €12.5 million in potential add-ons.
 At Juventus, Locatelli reunited with Massimiliano Allegri, who had once been the head coach of Milan and called up Locatelli to train with the senior team in 2013 aged 15.

-On 22 August, Locatelli debuted for Juventus in a 2–2 draw against Udinese, coming on as substitute in the 90th minute.
+On 22 August, Locatelli debuted for Juventus in a 2–2 draw against Udinese, coming on as a substitute in the 90th minute.
 On 26 September, Locatelli scored his first goal for Juventus, the winning goal of a 3–2 home win over Sampdoria.
 In the 86th minute of play, he scored the lone goal of a 1–0 win against Derby della Mole rivals Torino on 2 October.

+On 22 October 2023, exactly seven years since the 1–0 home win for Milan against Juventus in the 2016–17 Serie A, courtesy of the goal by Locatelli, he faced Milan as an opponent and scored the only goal for Juventus in the 1–0 win at San Siro.
+On 9 November 2023, Locatelli signed a five-year contract extension with Juventus.

+During the 2024–25 season, Locatelli assumed the club's captaincy under coach Thiago Motta.
+On 25 May 2025, he scored from the penalty spot in a 3–2 away victory over Venezia, securing his club's fourth-place finish in the league and qualification for the Champions League.

 International career

 Youth

 Locatelli was part of the Italy U17 team at the 2015 UEFA European Under-17 Championship.
 He also took part in the 2016 Under-19 Championship with the under-19 side, as Italy finished runners-up.
 Locatelli made his debut with the Italy U21 team on 23 March 2017, in a friendly 2–1 win against Poland.
 In June 2017, he was included in the Italy under-21 squad for the 2017 UEFA European Under-21 Championship by manager Luigi Di Biagio.
 Italy were eliminated by Spain in the semi-finals on 27 June, following a 3–1 defeat.
 Locatelli additionally took part in the 2019 UEFA European Under-21 Championship.